edHelper.com

 By Jane Runyon

 1 The Space Race was heating up.
 Both Russia and the United States had successfully launched satellites into orbit.
-Both countries had launched a man into high altitudes without reaching orbit.
+A Russian cosmonaut went into orbit in April 1961.
 The President of the United States had given a goal to the American people.
-He motivated American space scientists to place a man on the moon by the end of the 1960's.
+He motivated American space scientists to place a man on the moon by the end of the 1960s.

 2 John Glenn was willing to do his part to see that President Kennedy's goal was met.
 John was born in July of 1921.
 He grew up in Ohio.
 He didn't go to one of the military academies as Alan Shepard had.
 He studied to be an engineer at Muskingum College in New Concord, Ohio.
 In 1942, he went through the Naval Aviation Cadet Program.
 When this was completed, he was commissioned as an officer in the Marine Corps.
 He loved flying fighter jets during World War II.
 He remained in the Pacific islands after World War II flying patrols.
 He decided to stay in the Marines.
 He became a flight instructor and traveled from Texas to Virginia to Korea.
 He decided to attend test pilot school and help develop newer and faster planes to be used for battle.
 At one time, he held the speed record for flying from one coast of the United States to the other.
 He made the flight in just three hours and twenty-three minutes.